island-is/handbook/continuous-integration.md

   - Drawbacks:
     - Devs that use non-Linux OS might need to install additional software and customizations

-## Considered Options
+## CI Platform Considered Options

 We only considered hosted solutions at this time to minimize the number of systems we need to maintain.
+Migrating to a different platform should not be a big or risky endevoar.
+They are merely convenient integrations with the code repository, cache hosting and notifications.

 - GitHub Actions
 - Circle CI